 Key Population Stats:

-- Athens gained 500 new residents last year and is projected to reach a population of nearly 130,000 in the next few years.
+- Clarke County (where Athens is located) gained over 1,000 new residents last year and is projected to reach a population of over 135,000 in the next few years, according to the Governor’s Office of Planning and Budget.

-Employment growth in Athens-Clarke County was 3.1% over the last year.
-The BLS reports that as the economy begins to recover, industry sectors showing the fastest rebound include trade and transportation, professional and business services, and leisure and hospitality.
+Employment growth in Athens-Clarke County was 4.8% over the last year (April 2021 vs April 2022).
+The BLS reports that industry sectors showing the fastest growth include leisure and hospitality, trade and transportation, professional and business services, and government.

 Key Employment Stats: